-After Services Australia works out your maximum income-tested care fee you and your provider will be sent a letter with the basic daily fee you may be asked to pay.
+After Services Australia works out your maximum income tested care fee you and your provider will be sent a letter with the income tested care fee you need to pay.

 If you are seeking an income assessment before starting your package, only you will receive a letter notifying you about the maximum fees you can be asked to pay.
 The advice will be valid for 120 days - unless there is a significant change in your circumstances.
 If there is a change in your circumstances, you will need to notify Services Australia who will reissue your fee advice letter.